-MEMORANDUM FOR: CCS Programmers

-FROM: NCEP/Central Operations/Production Management Branch SUBJECT: Technical policy for implementation standards on the Central

-Computer System (CCS)
+MEMORANDUM FOR:WCOSS ProgrammersFROM:NCEP/Central Operations/Production Management BranchSUBJECT:Technical policy for implementation standards on the Central Computer System (CCS)

-This document outlines policies and technical guidelines for consideration when implementing operational computer code or "numerical models" on the CCS.
+This document outlines policies and technical guidelines for consideration when implementing operational computer code or "numerical models" on the WCOSS.
 The formal process to request a change or addition is a Request For Change (RFC) and is discussed in another document.
+However, during the transition from CCS to WCOSS, developers should use the WCOSS Transition Request form, v 1.0.0, which is available from the Centers' Transition Points of Contact.

 The goal of this document is to discuss and provide examples of operational quality code and scripts, set forth best practices in coding, establish a common base of coding standards, and provide a means for improving coding techniques and best practices.